phrawzty/raas/README.md

 ## What?

 Yeah, we know.
 Deal with it.

 ## Disclaimer

-This is a *proof of concept* and no guarantee is made to the fitness (or, indeed, usefulness) of this application whatsoever.
-Please enjoy responsibly.
+This is a *proof of concept* and no guarantee is made to the fitness (or,
 ## Requirements

  * Ruby v1.9.3 or better; anything less would be uncivilised.